 No inline skate instruction was available at the time.
 Brand new skaters were left to their own devices to survive.
 Even experienced ice/roller skaters of all disciplines drawn to the new outdoor activity, found skating outside required an entirely different set of skating skills to ward off injuries.
 No matter the level of competency indoor skating skills were insufficient to prevent accidents and injuries skating outdoors.

 The major skate manufacturer suffered lawsuits as a consequence of inline skating injuries.
 As a consequence, skate manufacturers started selling volleyball knee pads and other inadequate protective equipment to help mitigate injuries.
-Many skaters sought console by leaving their new inline skates in the closet declaring the sport as “dangerous”.
+Many skaters sought refuge by leaving their new inline skates in the closet declaring the sport as “dangerous”.

 Without qualified skate instruction and appropriate protective equipment skating can be hazardous.
 However, with lessons specific to outdoor inline skating, like other sports, risk of injuries can be calculated and significantly reduced.
 Having a background in competitive roller skating, and living in the popularization place of “rollerblading”, Noelle Robichon recognized a dire need for outdoor skate instruction and started creating curricula, and new ‘outdoor’ skating skills and instruction techniques to ensure skater safety while skating outside.